Shule Foundation Moves Children Off The Streets

 Watoto Mtaani Project

-With an estimated 15,500 children living on the streets, Shule Foundation's Watoto Mtaani Project works with the most at-risk children across Uganda.
+With an estimated 15,500 children living on the streets throughout four major districts of Uganda, Shule Foundation's Watoto Mtaani Project works with the most at-risk children in Kampala and Mbale.
 We conduct outreaches, run a skills training center and transitional home, where we provide rehabilitation services, counseling, medical care, skills training, family reconciliation, educational sponsorship and so much more to some of the country's most disregarded children.
 Shule's Watoto Mtaani Project (means "street children" in Swahili), moves kids off the streets and into the classroom.